ADAPT Tap & Jazz

 Throughout my youth, I committed many of my waking hours to dance.
 The feeling of walking into the dance studio, and letting the music take me away into another realm was unlike anything I ever experienced.
 From a young age, I knew that I needed dance as much as dance needed me.

 Also in the summer of 2014, I joined the Acro Dance Teacher’s Association (formerly, Acrobatique).
 Hoping to expand my teaching repertoire, I developed my understanding of Acrodance and how to teach it.
 In July 2020, I expanded my dance teacher training once again.
 I completed a 3-day training course under Acrobatic Arts – Preschool Syllabus.
-Later this year, I will attend a 3-day training seminar with Acrobatic Arts – Module 1 (Levels 1-6).
-I am currently a member of the Dance Safe Ontario association, which is a government-approved industry standard for COVID-19 safety in the dance studio across Ontario.
+In July 2021, I completed my certification with Acrobatic Arts – Module 1 (Levels 1-6); I am licensed to safely teach acrodance.
+Finally, I am currently a member of the Dance Safe Ontario association, which is a government-approved industry standard for COVID-19 safety in the dance studio across Ontario.

 - Co-Owner, Administrator, Dancer, Teacher, Choreographer